brandon-carlisle/git-vault/Modern JavaScript Development, Modules, Tooling, and Functional.md

 We start with an IIFE, because then we don't need to call it ourselfs, and we can ensure it is called immedietly and once.

+The only purpose of the IIFE is to create a new scope, and return data once.